tisem-digital-marketing/2024-smwa/docs/index.md

 This course introduces students to a marketing analytics toolkit that can be used to analyse data originating from digital markets and social media.

-!!! tip "Site is Live: Information is accurate as of 31st May, 2024"
+!!! danger "Site is Archived: This is an archive of the 2024 course material.
+Material for 2025 can be found [here](https://tisem-digital-marketing.github.io/2025-smwa/)."

 ## Important Information